smack-logo

 How to plan a simple migration

 Firstly, if you want to import user metadata as CSV, you can do it programmatically using wp-cli without the need for any plugin.
 Secondly, you can use the WP function method by customizing the shared code to your specific needs.
-And if you have WooCommerce installed and active, you can import products and tax details as CSV without needing another plugin.
+If you have WooCommerce installed and active, you can import products and tax details as CSV without needing another plugin.

-XML: It stands for eXtensible Markup Language.
+- XML: It stands for eXtensible Markup Language.
 It is a file format that is used to store and transport data.
 WordPress uses XML to export and import content.

-CSV: It stands for Comma Separated Values.
+- CSV: It stands for Comma Separated Values.
 It is a file format that stores data in a tabular form where each column is separated by a comma.
 CSV files are commonly used to store data like product information, user data, and more.

-RSS: It stands for Really Simple Syndication.
+- RSS: It stands for Really Simple Syndication.
 It is a file format used to publish frequently updated content.
 It also allows you to import RSS feeds into your site.
 JSON: It stands for JavaScript Object Notation.
 It is a file format used to store and exchange data.

 So, those are the file types supported.
 It’s important to choose the right file format based on your data and requirements.

+We hope this guide helps you successfully import your content into WordPress.
+Some useful References: If you want to learn more about the WP-CLI method, you can visit the WP-CLI website.
 For using the WP function method, you can use the wp_insert_post() function.
 This function allows you to programmatically insert data into your WordPress site.
-You can learn more about it from wp developer reference.
+You can learn more about it from the WP developer reference.